remoteintech/remote-jobs/company-profiles/17hats.md

 ## How to apply

-Email buford@17hats.com with github and/or CV
+Email buford@17hats.com with github-ID and/or CV